Freeze-framing the shape-shifting SARS-CoV-2 spike protein

 Intriguingly, they also found that the spike protein sometimes goes from its original “before” shape into the “after” form prematurely, without the virus binding to the ACE2 receptor.

-“We propose that there are two routes for the ,” says Chen.
+“We propose that there are two routes for the conformational changes,” says Chen.
 “One is ACE2 dependent, and allows the virus to enter a host cell.
 The second is ACE2 independent.”

 A coronavirus defense mechanism?